 - Face to face, telephone and Skype sessions are available depending on the needs of your employee

-- Employees can choose to have their appointments in South Shields or Newcastle
+- Employees can choose to have their appointments in Newcastle, South Shields or Jarrow

 If you are enquiring on behalf of an organisation, employee assistance programme, or other agency interested in referring employees for counselling please contact me on 07539 031 145 or firstname.lastname@example.org.
 The counselling service can be tailored to suit the needs of your organisation.
 Please ask if there is something specific that you require.